StMarkFx/HR-Buddy/README.md

 ## Contributing

 Contributions are welcome!
+If you'd like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Commit your changes.
-Please open an issue or submit a pull request.
+4. Push your branch and submit a pull request.

 ## License